Who uses heating oil?

 Most residential heating oil consumers are in the Northeast

-About 20% of households in the Northeast Census region use heating oil as their main space heating fuel, and they account for about 80% of the U.S. households that use heating oil for space heating.1 In 2017, about 3 billion gallons of heating oil were sold to residential consumers in the Northeast, or 85% of total U.S. residential heating oil sales.
-In 2017, about 35% of total commercial sector consumption of heating oil was in the Northeast.
+In 2018, about 20% of households in the Northeast Census region used heating oil as their main space heating fuel, and they accounted for about 82% of the U.S. households that used heating oil for space heating.1 In 2018, about 3 billion gallons of heating oil were sold to residential consumers in the Northeast, equal to about 85% of total U.S. residential heating oil sales.

 The number of houses with heating systems that use heating oil is declining because homeowners are increasingly converting to other types of heating systems.
 Most new homes use natural gas or electricity for heating.